caiminkeavney/Optical_Detectors_Assignment/README.md

 The python script found in this repo can be used to produce a star catalogue and H-R Diagram.
 These will be produced based on the fits images found in DATA.

 ## Using the Script
+Ensure that the script is in the same directory as the DATA directory, which contains within it the sub-directories for each filter.

-The script takes no arguments, so 'python hst.py' should return the results.
+The script takes no arguments, so 'python hst.py' should return the results when run in the command line.
 The runtime for the script should be in the region of 1 minute.

 ## Processes